AFRICAN GORILLA TREKKING TOURS

 Getting Volcanoes National Park in Rwanda

 Getting to Volcanoes National park is roughly a driver of 3 hours from Kigali.
 Ruhengeri Town and its surroundings are near the park entrance and has got several accommodation facilities for gorilla visitors.
 Since the park is nearer to the Kigali, the entry gateway to Rwanda, 1, 2 and 3 days gorilla safaris are very common and easily executable.

 Virunga National Park is 20 miles from Goma town, the capital of North Kivu province in Congo.
 To trek gorillas in Virunga, it is better for one to have stayed around Gisenyi City in Rwanda or Goma a day before.
 Gisenyi is adjoins Goma and are the bases for gorilla safaris in Congo.
 Visitors doing safaris in Uganda or tours in Rwanda at times choose supplement them with congo tours.
 These include mountain gorilla trekking and Nyiragongo Volcano Hiking in the Virunga plus Lowland Gorilla Safaris in Kahuzi Biega National Park.

-Where to Stay while on a Gorilla Safari
+Where to Stay while on an Africa Gorilla Trek?

 In case you are planning trekking gorillas in Uganda, Rwanda or Congo, accommodation should not worry you at all.
 There are several lodge and hotel facilities in Uganda Rwanda.

 There are several tour options offered by various operators in Uganda, Rwanda and Congo